WebToffee Logo

 Facebook catalog sync is an alternate method to sync your WooCommerce products with Facebook shops.

-With this method you don’t have to copy and paste the feed URL.
-This method works by allowing you to perform on demand sync using which you can sync products whenever any update is made to the products in your store.
-The changes will be promptly reflected within Facebook shops therefore eliminating the need to rely on Facebook fetch frequency.
+With this method, you don’t have to copy and paste the feed URL.
+This method works by allowing you to perform auto-sync or on-demand sync using which you can sync products whenever any update is made to the products in your store.
+The changes will be promptly reflected within Facebook shops, therefore, eliminating the need to rely on Facebook fetch frequency.

 Steps to sync WooCommerce products with Facebook.